SinanGo/Graph-Coloring-Problem-Study/README.md

 3
 0 1 2 0 2

-At the above, there are sample files and optimal results.
+At the below , there are sample files and optimal results.
 We use these sample files.

 ![Screenshot_8](https://user-images.githubusercontent.com/105942580/197559907-ba2bf3e7-e022-46bf-bcab-0f4a4ebf1031.png)